reyronald/blogging/2025.02.21 - Dealing with open database transactions in Prisma/Dealing with open database transactions in Prisma.md

 There’s one big difference though.
 The delay is much longer, 50 seconds to be exact, before the transaction times out and throws.
 This timeout is not configurable with Drizzle.

 This experience is much worse compared to that in Prisma which has a default timeout of 5 seconds that can be changed per transaction.
 Imagine introducing this bug by accident on production and your users have to wait 50 seconds before they get a failed response from the server!
 The longer timeout also makes it more difficult to troubleshoot and fix.
 So I’ll have to give Prisma the win on this one.

+## Conclusion

+This solution has been in production for a while.
+I tested it across instances of previous incidents we had already fixed manually before.
+The results are as expected and no issues have been found.

+Develoepr experience has also improved dramatically for implementation of new features now that our engineers don't have to worry about transaction management, argument drilling and making sure they're using the correct client.
+Personally I feel the release of this cognitive burden makes me more relaxed.